K51NC/python_projects/018_POMODORO/README.md

 ### **Future Updates**

 * add timer adjustments for longer or shorter work periods
+* add a way to skip the current timer
+* switch from popups to a graphic on screen so independence can be maintained between the timer and the water reminder
-* make window pop-up alert and/or sounds optional
+* make alerts and sounds optional
 * add pause button
 * Task integration
   * Manual entry to local or online database